itsyanes/web-scraper/docs/array-list.md

 ### fill

-Fills the list from start index to end index excluded with pointer passed as parameter.
+Retuns a shallow copy of this ArrayList filled from start index to end index excluded, with the pointer passed as parameter.
-Start index must be smaller than end index and end index must be smaller or equal to the list's size.
+Start index must be smaller than end index and end index must be smaller or equal to the list's size, otherwise a pointer to the original list is returned.

 **Parameters:**
 - list (ArrayList *): a pointer to an ArrayList.